 If you have done any investigating in the realm of services offered by top-tier financial advisors, then you are most likely familiar with the term wealth manager.
-Contrary to popular belief, individuals who provide wealth management services give more than just financial advice to individuals with a high net worth.
+Contrary to popular belief, individuals who provide wealth management and money management services give more than just financial advice to individuals with a high net worth.

 Financial advisors on the Morris Financial Concepts team who specialize in wealth management services offer a variety of holistic advice pertaining to all areas of financial life such as investment management, accounting and tax services, retirement planning, philanthropic giving, financial planning, and even estate and legacy planning.